 Textures

-You may need to read the previous articles about attributes, uniforms, and varyings in order to understand this one.
+You may need to read the articles about uniforms and varyings before this one.

-A texture is an array of data that can be randomly accessed in a shader program.
+A texture is an array of data that can be randomly accessed.
 Textures are mostly used to store image data.

 #version 300 es